Charlie Austin: Burnley striker fails Hull City medical

 Former Swindon forward Austin has scored 45 goals in 90 games for the Clarets, including 28 in 40 appearances last season.

-No details have been given as to why Austin failed the medical, although he does have a history of shoulder problems.
+No details have been given as to why Austin failed the medical, although he does have

 "There has been a bit of a problem with his medical, which is the worst scenario for everybody concerned," said Bruce.
 "It's an awful situation we find ourselves in but the medical is not great so it looks as if it is a non-starter at the moment.